Gisenyi Permagarden Training – Rwanda

 This project has been completed.
 To read about the conclusion, CLICK HERE.

 The second training of our Permagarden Training Initiative – Worldwide will take place in February 2018.
-Peter Jensen will train representative of Hand in Hand for Development (a Rwandan NGO) and other NGOs from the Gisenyi area of Rwanda, with his Terra Firma Permagardens for Empowerment and Resilience course.
+Peter Jensen will train representatives of Hand in Hand for Development (a Rwandan NGO) and other NGOs from the Gisenyi area of Rwanda, with his Terra Firma Permagardens for Empowerment and Resilience course.

 Here is an outline of what we intend to accomplish in this monumental initiative to spread permaculture technology across the globe.